 - Vehicle Inspection: The student is taught the CDL pre-trip inspection per the

-regulations outlined in the Federal Motor Carriers Regulations Handbook.
+regulations outlined in the Federal Motor Carrier Safety Regulations Handbook.

 straight line, and making right and left turns.